rtCamp/Frappe-Manager/docs/guides/environments.md

 | **Mailpit** | Email testing (catches all outgoing emails) | ✅ Enabled | ❌ Disabled | `http://mybench.localhost/mailpit` |
 | **Adminer** | Database web UI | ✅ Enabled | ❌ Disabled | `http://mybench.localhost/adminer` |

+These are **create-time defaults** — switching environments later does not enable or disable admin tools.

 You can toggle admin tools **independently** of the environment:

 ```bash